 On Sept.
-12, 2022, a three-judge panel of the Commonwealth Court heard oral arguments.
+12, 2022, a three-judge panel of the Commonwealth Court heard oral argument.
 The panel requested to hear arguments regarding jurisdictional issues, but the merits of the case were discussed as well.
 As a refresher, the State Senate Intergovernmental Operations Committee (the “committee”) is requesting that the Pennsylvania secretary of the commonwealth provide the “names, dates of birth, driver’s license numbers, portions of social security numbers and addresses of all registered voters in the Commonwealth.”
 Each side had time for argument and rebuttal.
 Their arguments are summarized below.

 The hearing began with an attorney representing the Republicans on the committee, who argued that the committee is entitled to the information requested in the subpoena.
 The Republican attorney stated that the committee needs the information “for the creation of potential legislation.”
 However, when asked by a judge why Social Security numbers, for example, are necessary to share, the attorney was vague and stated that “more information is better.”